FriendlyNeighborhoodShane/MinMicroG/install.md

 ### Troubleshooting

 ##### Not registered as system location provider
-If multiple reboots do not solve this, some other provider might be overriding it, like com.qualcomm.location.
+If multiple reboots do not solve this, some other provider might be overriding it, like `com.qualcomm.location`.
 Debloat them.
 If that doesn't solve it, your ROM may require source-level patches, detailed in the prerequisites section.

 ##### Misc network location problems
 I should take these two paragraphs to clarify that Network location is NOT GPS. microG has nothing to do with your GPS.
 Network Location is that hugely approximated wide-circle that appears before you get a GPS Lock.